BioPAL/BioPAL/README.md

 ## Run the processor for developers
 1. Set the `inputs/Input_File.xml`as desired
-2. Set the AGB, FH, TOMO_FH xml configurations present in `biopal/conf` folder as desired
+2. Set the AGB, FH, FD, TOMO_FH configuration sections present in `biopal/conf/Configuration_File.xml` as desired
 3. In a conda command window, type the following instruction, which activates the biopal environment:

         conda activate biopal